benjaminpatrickevans/benjaminpatrickevans/README.md

 ### Hi there 👋

-Im a current PhD student at The University of Sydney working on housing market modelling.
+Im a current PhD student at The University of Sydney working on economic decision making (specifically within housing markets).

+Previously I completed my MSc in Machine Learning at Victoria University of Wellington.

+My research lies at the intersection of Complexity and Machine Learning.

 Feel free to check out my current publications: https://scholar.google.com/citations?user=yfrOml0AAAAJ